Terkwood/hello-pi/midi_light_show/README.md

 # midi_light_show

 This project implements a simple LED light and music show which can be executed on a Raspberry Pi.
+You can provide a MIDI file and it will display a pleasing series of blinkenlights.

 ## Raspberry Pi LED Setup and Wiring